Planning a visit to Rome’s Colosseum in 2026?

 What surprises Colosseum visitors the most?

 Many visitors are surprised by the scale, the security process, the heat, the crowds, and how much more sense the site makes with context.
+Another common surprise is that standard entry does not include every dramatic area people see in photos, such as the arena floor or underground.

 See what surprises visitors.